-When nominating Outside Director and Outside Corporate Auditor candidates, individuals who are considered appropriate for such positions must meet the separately established "Criteria for Appointment of Independent Outside Directors and Outside Corporate Auditors," in addition to the Officer Appointment Standards.
-Furthermore, in order for Outside Directors and Corporate Auditors to set aside the time and labor necessary to properly fulfill their roles and responsibilities at the Company, due attention is paid to the statuses of concurrent positions (officers, etc.) that they might hold at other companies to ensure that such statuses are appropriate.
+When nominating Outside Director and Outside Corporate Auditor candidates, individuals who are considered appropriate for such positions must meet the separately established "Criteria for Independent Outside Directors and Outside Corporate Auditors," in addition to the Officer Appointment Standards.
+Furthermore, in order for Outside Directors and Outside Corporate Auditor to set aside the time and labor necessary to properly fulfill their roles and responsibilities at the Company, due attention is paid to the statuses of concurrent positions (officers, etc.) that they might hold at other companies to ensure that such statuses are appropriate.

-<Criteria for Appointment of Independent Outside Directors and Outside Corporate Auditors>
+<Criteria for Independent Outside Directors and Outside Corporate Auditors>